Published by Carl Hedinger. Last Updated on February 27, 2024.

 - In 1959, the Daniel Boone Inn Restaurant opened in the former Watauga Hospital and the Dr. R.K.
 Bingham home.
 It remains one of the most popular restaurants in Boone.

 - Appalachian Ski Mountain between downtown Blowing Rock and Boone was constructed in the 1960s and was followed by Beech Mountain Resort (home of the Land of Oz and more things to do) and Sugar Mountain Resort near Banner Elk.
 The three are among the best places to ski in North Carolina.

-- By 1966, all but 7.5 miles of the Blue Ridge Parkway were completed.
+- By 1966, all but 7.5 miles of the Blue Ridge Parkway were completed through the Blue Ridge Mountains.
 The rest required building on Grandfather Mountain, which took about 20 more years to complete.

 - Appalachian State Teachers College became Appalachian State University in 1967.
 Enrollment numbers boomed and the school joined the University of North Carolina system a few years later.